JesseEmond/blitz-2022-inscription/README.md

 We are given a set of Tetris pieces and are asked to pack them as tightly as possible into (ideally) a square.

 This year, we started from a greedy solution in Python, then moved to Rust, then got excellently trolled by Coveo....
-We got to a score of `~5990` points through mostly speed optimizations, until we got passed by the team "The Farmers" on the leaderboard.
+We got to a score of `~5990` points through mostly speed optimizations, until we got passed by the team _The Farmers_ on the leaderboard.
 The celebration post on _The Farmers_' score crossing `6000` gave a bit of an unexpected hint on their strategy, which we used as inspiration to do a bunch more work to get to our final score of `6012.50`.
 Both teams reached that score and mutually agreed to stop there, given that getting any higher was mostly based on luck.

 This final score is just shy of the theoretical maximum of `6027.50`, which based on offline evaluations we find our solver has a `~0.11%` probability of hitting, which would have taken an expected `~929` runs to get.